ckeditor/ckeditor5/docs/installation/getting-started/installing-plugins.md

 <info-box hint>
 **What's next?**

 That was fun, right?
-Don't hesitate and [explore our features](https://ckeditor.com/docs/ckeditor5/latest/features/index.html), they are waiting to be installed! {@link installation/getting-started/basic-api In the next article} you will learn more about the editor API and how to use it.
+Don't hesitate and [explore available CKEditor 5 features](https://ckeditor.com/docs/ckeditor5/latest/features/index.html), they are waiting to be installed! {@link installation/getting-started/basic-api In the next article}, you will learn more about the editor API and how to use it.
 </info-box>